-Data was provided by Norway, the Netherlands, the United Kingdom (UK), Ireland, Germany and Denmark.
-The total discharges of the three nuclides Ra-226, Ra-228 and Pb-210 from this sub-sector in 2011 was 1,78 TBq, a slight decrease from the previous year.
-The UK, Norway and the Netherlands are the principal contributors, and in 2011 the relative contributions, based on produced water activities, were: Norway 49 %, UK 32,5 %, the Netherlands 14,5 %.
-The Danish contribution was about 3,8 %, a slight decrease from the previous year.
-The other Contracting Parties that reported amounted less than 0,2 %.
-There is an unknown, but probably minor, contribution from the other 2 Contracting Parties with an oil/gas industry.
-Four of the Contracting Parties has included estimates of uncertainty for discharges of radioactive substances with produced water.
-The calculation of uncertainty seems, however, not to be done in the same way by the Contracting Parties that has reported on this.
-RSC 2003 has agreed to establish a baseline for discharge of Ra-226 and Ra-228 nuclides from the oil and gas sub-sector based on the reported discharges in the years 2005 - 2011.
-When the baseline is finally established it would be possible to use this to evaluate if there is a trend in the annual total discharges of these radionuclides from the oil and gas sub-sector.
-The assessments below are based on produced water discharge data, the data on scale discharges are improving, but is very small compared to the produced water contribution.
-In 2011 the reported data on these discharges was lower than in 2010.
+Data was provided by Norway, Netherlands, UK, Ireland, Germany and Denmark.
+The total discharges of the three nuclides Ra-226, Ra-228 and Pb-210 from this sub-sector in 2012 was 1.78 TBq, an increase of 0.2 TBq from the previous year.
+The discharges of Ra-226 increased with 0.9 TBq and the discharges of Ra increased with 0.62 TBq relative to the 2011 numbers.
+The UK, Norway and the Netherlands are the principal contributors, and in 2012 the relative contributions, based on produced water activities, were: Norway 43 %, UK 37 %, Netherlands 17 %.
+The Danish contribution was about 3 %.
+The other CPs reported amounted less than 0.2 %.
+The relative contributions from Norway decreased with about 6 % compared with 2011 while the relative contributions from UK and Netherlands increased with about 4.5 % and 2.5 % respectively.
+There is an unknown, but probably minor, contribution from the other 2 CPs with an oil/gas industry.
+Five of the CPs have included estimates of uncertainty for discharges of radioactive substances with produced water.
+Ireland noted that all the numbers were below the detection limits.
+The methods for calculating uncertainty in the five CPs are, however, not described in their notes.
+A baseline for discharge of Ra-226 and Ra-228 nuclides from the oil and gas sub-sector was established based on the reported discharges in the years 2005 - 2011 to evaluate if there is a trend in the yearly total discharges of these radionuclides from the oil and gas sub-sector.
+The assessments below are based on produced water discharge data.
+The data on scale discharges are improving, but they are very small compared to the produced water contribution.